-TABLE A.III.6: KEY PERFORMANCE INDICATORS BY DELIVERABLE Key performance indicator Target 2024 Target 2025 1.
-Remote process and outcome monitoring with supporting techni Expected outcome: Increased programme efficiency and effectiveness, with emergency operations bility and oversigh Number of high-risk operations with remote output and outcome monitoring 15 N/A 2.
-Feasibility study on integrated and interoperable ecosystem for per Expected outcome: Enhanced output and outcome monitoring procedure interoperability Feasibility study on an integrated and interoperable ecosystem for programme monitoring completed or signed by RAM, CPP, TEC Approved N/A and regional bureaux and regional bureaux 3.
-Minimum assurance standards for in-kind food operations with a Expected outcome: Mitigation of the risk of diversion and fraud and improcesses for systematic use of community data in decision making and regional bureaux 3.
-Minimum assurance standards for in-kind food operations with c Expected outcome: Mitigation of the risk of diversion and fraud and impl and regional bureaux 3.
-Minimum assurance standards for in-kind food operations with a Expected outcome: Mitigation of the risk of diversion and fraud and improcesses for systematic use of community data in decision making roved CFM related s tandards, tools an 3.
-Minimum assurance standards for in-kind food operations with a Expected outcome: Mitigation of the risk of diversion and fraud and improcesses for systematic use of community data in decision making Minimum assurance standards for in-kind food assistance Percentage of high-risk operations that have implemented roved CFM related s tandards, tools an 3.
-Minimum assurance standards for in-kind food operations with a Expected outcome: Mitigation of the risk of diversion and fraud and imporprocesses for systematic use of community data in decision making Minimum assurance standards for in-kind food assistance Percentage of high-risk operations that have implemented revised standards WFP CFM assurance standards are launched and comprehensive guidance is available for establishing and maintain Complete 85% Complete Complete N/A N/A N/A tion (road map 3.
-Minimum assurance standards for in-kind food operations with a Expected outcome: Mitigation of the risk of diversion and fraud and importancesses for systematic use of community data in decision making Minimum assurance standards for in-kind food assistance Percentage of high-risk operations that have implemented revised standards WFP CFM assurance standards are launched and comprehensive guidance is available for establishing and maintain those standards 4.
-Traceability road map and enhancement of information flow and and "first mile") Expected outcome: Implementation of an enhanced automated system for the results of t Complete 85% Complete Complete N/A N/A N/A tion (road map
+BY DELIVERABLE Key performance indicator Target 2024 Target 2025 1.
+Remote process and outcome monitoring with supporting technic Expected outcome: Increased programme efficiency and effectiveness, with in emergency operations bility and oversight Number of high-risk operations with remote output and outcome monitoring 15 N/A 2.
+Feasibility study on integrated and interoperable ecosystem for public Expected outcome: Enhanced output and outcome monitoring procedure interoperability Feasibility study on an integrated and interoperable ecosystem for programme monitoring completed or signed by RAM, CPP, TEC and regional bureaux Approved N/A 3.
+Minimum assurance standards for in-kind food operations with c Expected outcome: Mitigation of the risk of diversion and fraud and imporprocesses for systematic use of community data in decision making processes for systematic use of community duta in decision making Minimum assurance standards for in-kind food assistance Complete N/A , , , , , , , , , , , , , , , , , , , , Complete 85% N/A N/A Minimum assurance standards for in-kind food assistance Percentage of high-risk operations that have implemented Minimum assurance standards for in-kind food assistance Percentage of high-risk operations that have implemented revised standards WFP CFM assurance standards are launched and comprehensive guidance is available for establishing and maintain 85% Complete data standardiza N/A N/A tion (road map Minimum assurance standards for in-kind food assistance Percentage of high-risk operations that have implemented revised standards WFP CFM assurance standards are launched and comprehensive guidance is available for establishing and maintain those standards 4.
+Traceability road map and enhancement of information flow and and "first mile") Expected outcome: Implementation of an enhanced automated system for the system of the system for the system fo 85% Complete data standardiza N/A N/A tion (road map

-20 Less than 1 percent of active suppliers account for 50 percent of procurement spend.
+19 Less than 1 percent of active suppliers account for 50 percent of procurement spend.
 Measured value will align with the number of transactions that are automated.

-21 Measures the time saved per document type over a period of 3,6 and 12 months; baselines to be confirmed.
+20 Measures the time saved per document type over a period of 3,6 and 12 months; baselines to be confirmed.

 TABLE A.III.6: KEY PERFORMANCE INDICATORS BY DELIVERABLE Key performance indicator Target 2024 Target 20 5.
-Scanning technology for automated receipt/dispatch and improved warehouse management ("middle and last mile") Expected outcome: Improved operational efficiency through the use of new scanning technologies Timeline for identifying and tracing a commodity through the entire supply chain 22 N/A less than 5 days Number of standard operating procedures developed to incorporate scanning technology 23 N/A 4 Number of major storage locations with enhanced tracking technology 24 N/A 30 Warehouse space optimization 25 N/A 20%
+Scanning technology for automated receipt/dispatch and improved warehouse management ("middle and last mile") Expected outcome: Improved operational efficiency through the use of new scanning technologies Timeline for identifying and tracing a commodity through the entire supply chain 21 N/A less than 5 days Number of standard operating procedures developed to incorporate scanning technology 22 N/A 4 Number of major storage locations with enhanced tracking technology 23 N/A 30 Warehouse space optimization 24 N/A 20%

-22 Previous food tracing, for example with incident recalls, takes between 14 days and several months.
+21 Previous food tracing, for example with incident recalls, takes between 14 days and several months.
 The introduction of a five-day target will improve the process by approximately 90 percent.
 The rollout of scanning technology will be tiered based on volume and strategic location.
 WFP aims to achieve 100 percent adoption of scanning for the receipt and dispatch of commodities to provide the near-real time data on commodity visibility at any given time.

-$^{^{23}}$ Standard operating procedures for labeling, printing, scanning and loading/unloading.
+$^{^{22}}$ Standard operating procedures for labeling, printing, scanning and loading/unloading.

-24 Five storage locations per region, which represents around 30 country offices or fewer.
+23 Five storage locations per region, which represents around 30 country offices or fewer.

-25 Calculated as sum of inventory cubic size per warehouse storage capacity 100.
+24 Calculated as sum of inventory cubic size per warehouse storage capacity 100.
 To be tracked as a measure of space efficiency whereby inventory accounts for a targeted percentage of total warehouse storage capacity.